Welcome to the Burghausen City Museum!

 The Burghausen City Museum takes you on an exciting journey through time spread over four levels.
 All main exhibition texts are available in both English and German.

-Step inside the Castle Life in the Late Middle Ages to discover how the wealthy dukes of Bavaria-Landshut once lived and celebrated in Burghausen — or try your hand at a virtual joust, lance at the ready!
+Step into Castle Life in the Late Middle Ages and discover how the dukes of Bavaria-Landshut once lived, ruled and celebrated in Burghausen.
+Immerse yourself in the sights, sounds, smells and textures of the 15th century — or take up your lance and try your hand at a virtual joust!

 Fascinating Urban History is the focus of the second floor.
 In the Middle Ages, Burghausen flourished as a residence, stronghold and trade centre.
 A large section is dedicated to the everyday life of Burghausen’s citizens in the early modern period.
 With the founding of Wacker Chemie in 1916, Burghausen entered the industrial age.
 Life under National Socialism is vividly illustrated using a walkable city map.
 An in-house cinema portrays the final decades of the 20th century.